BottlecapDave/HomeAssistant-OctopusEnergy/_docs/services.md

 | `data.minutes`       | `no`     | The number of minutes to turn boost mode on for.
 This can be 0, 15, or 45. |
 | `data.target_temperature`       | `yes`     | The optional target temperature to boost to.
 If not supplied, then the current target temperature will be used. |

+!!! note

+    If you boost and a target temperature is both not provided and not defined on the sensor itself, then a default value will be set.
+This will be 50 degrees C for `water` zones and 30 degrees C for all other zones.

 ## octopus_energy.set_heat_pump_flow_temp_config